castelao/CoTeDe/README.rst

 Citation
 --------

-If you use CoTeDe, or replicated part of it, in your work/package, please consider including the reference:
+If you use CoTeDe, or replicate part of it, in your work/package, please consider including the reference:

-Castelao, G. P., (2020).
+Castelão, G. P., (2020).
 A Framework to Quality Control Oceanographic Data.
 Journal of Open Source Software, 5(48), 2063, https://doi.org/10.21105/joss.02063

 ::